baichen-du/baichen-du.github.io/index.md

 ## News
 - **[Apr 15, 2023]** I had my very first symposium talk at UC Berkeley.
 Slides are available [here](https://albertbaichendu.github.io/assets/Du_2023_sibilants_merger.pdf).
 - **[May 5, 2023]** I will be having my very first conference presentation at the 184th Meeting of Acoustical Society of America in Chicago.
 It is part of my undergraduate thesis advised by Dr. Jonathan Havenhill.
-Dr. Youngah Do, Dr. Alexandra Pfiffner, and Prof. Keith Johnson also offered valuable suggestions.
+Dr. Alexandra Pfiffner, and Prof. Keith Johnson also offered valuable suggestions.
 Poster is available [here](https://albertbaichendu.github.io/assets/Du_2023_sibilants_merger_asa2023chicago.pdf).
 - **[Jun 1, 2023]** I joined Speech and Lanaguage Science Lab at HKPolyU Chinese and Bilingual Studies as research assistant to work on speech production and perception over this summer.

 ## Resources